Aergo Trading Down 7.5% Over Last Week (AERGO)

-Aergo (AERGO) traded 0.1% lower against the U.S. dollar during the 1 day period ending at 16:00 PM E.T. on May 10th.
-Over the last seven days, Aergo has traded down 7.5% against the U.S. dollar.
-Aergo has a total market capitalization of $49.86 million and $5.15 million worth of Aergo was traded on exchanges in the last day.
-One Aergo token can now be purchased for about $0.11 or 0.00000414 BTC on popular exchanges.
+Aergo (AERGO) traded 1% higher against the US dollar during the 1 day period ending at 23:00 PM ET on May 14th.
+Aergo has a total market cap of $48.24 million and $1.85 million worth of Aergo was traded on exchanges in the last day.
+During the last week, Aergo has traded down 7.5% against the US dollar.
+One Aergo token can currently be purchased for about $0.11 or 0.00000407 BTC on cryptocurrency exchanges.

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.